© -Steven Cerra, copyright protected; all rights reserved.

 Carlton Holmes (keyboards) is a top pick of icons like Charli Persip, Cindy Blackman-Santana, Michael Carvin, Freddie Hubbard, Stevie Wonder, and many others.

 Nedra Johnson (tuba, vocal) has one of the most powerful and compelling voices you’re likely to hear.
-Whether playing jazz, womyn’s music, funk, or R&B, she’s known for bringing festival crowds to their feet.
+Whether playing jazz, woman’s music, funk, or R&B, she’s known for bringing festival crowds to their feet.

 Earl McIntyre (tuba) is a renowned educator, Brooklyn Philharmonic guest conductor.
 An in-demand bass trombonist as well, he is an alumnus of bands fronted by Charles Mingus, Miles Davis, Cecil Taylor, Lester Bowie, McCoy Tyner, and others.